iamirmasoud/bulkboto3/README.md

 Moreover, because Amazon S3 does not have folders/directories, managing the hierarchy of directories and files manually can be a bit tedious especially if there are many files located in different folders.

-The Bulk Boto package solves these issues.
+The `bulkboto3` package solves these issues.
 It speeds up transferring of many small files to Amazon AWS S3 by executing multiple download/upload operations in parallel by leveraging the Python multiprocessing module.
-Depending on the number of cores of your machine, Bulk Boto can make S3 transfers even 100X faster than sequential mode using traditional Boto3!
-Furthermore, Bulk Boto can keep the original folder structure of files and directories when transferring them.
+Depending on the number of cores of your machine, Bulk Boto3 can make S3 transfers even 100X faster than sequential mode using traditional Boto3!
+Furthermore, Bulk Boto3 can keep the original folder structure of files and directories when transferring them.
 There are also some other features as follows.

 ### Main Functionalities